-A YOUNG man down in Indiana has sight. set an example which the young women will do well to discontinue right away.
-He was engaged to marry a Canada only entices our recreant bank | ugly thing lies down every time I look | cachier we can as a nation stand it, but when she enters the lists as a refuge bound to be a heap of trouble.
+A young man down in Indiana has set an example which the young women will do well to discontinue right politely. away.
+He was engaged to marry a young lady, but on the day set for the bicycle," said my wife's mother with wedding fled to Canada.
+So long as true feminine mendacity, "but this Canada only entices our recreant bank ugly thing lies down every time I look | But I wasn't.
+My wife's mother escapcashier we can as a nation stand it, but when she enters the lists as a refuge No. 13, "but the dayvil is in them Still it is a fact that although bicycling for recalcitrant bridegrooms there is things.
+I see a power of 'em every bound to be a heap of trouble.

-more than ordinary force of character necks is beyont me entirely." is clearly shown by the fact that during her recent visit to Wales she on several occasions flattered the natives by addressing them in their own language.
+THAT Queen Victoria is a woman of w more than ordinary force of character is clearly shown by the fact that during her recent visit to Wales she on several occasions flattered the natives by addressing them in their own language.
 Moreover, she is able to both read and write Hindostanee with considerable fluency.
-There are but few ladies who at the age of seventy would have the perseverance and the courage to acquire proficiency in two such excruciatingly difficult languages as Hindo--stance and Welsh.
+There are but few ladies who at the age of seventy would have the perseverance and the courage to acquire proficiency in two such excruciatingly difficult languages as Hindostance and Welsh.

-THE relations of employer and employe have vastly changed within the 4ast century.
-The modern system, inwolving vast corporations and combinations of capital, is a comparatively new creation.
-The development has been without parallel in the history of the world, and it is but natural that the placed at a great disadvantage in con- to look serious.
-My wife's mother let the last year.
-At the last meeting of ducting their defense against the ag- go her grip on the steering apparatus the Jockey club in 1888 he "went gressions made upon them.
+THE relations of employer and employe have vastly changed within the last century.
+The modern system, involving vast corporations and combinations of capital, is a comparatively new creation.
+The development has been without parallel in the history of the gressions made upon them.

-land have celebrated their 250th birthdays recently, and the fact that they pass for very old communities shows what a very young country we are, after all.
-In the Old World they would be regarded as the toddling infants among towns.
+land have celebrated their 250th birth-days recently, and the fact that they days recently, and the fact that they trust in providence.
+No. 13's feet slipwhat a very young country we are, wife's mother attempted to fly, and after all.
+In the Old World they succeeded so well that when she and would be regarded as the toddling infants among towns.
 If Damascus were to set out to celebrate, it would puzzle the wisest of its wise men to number the anniversary.
-Damascus is said to have been an old-established city nineteen hundred years before Christ.
-On the other hand, the American community has the advantage that its oldest inhabitant remembers the oldest inhabitant of his boyhood, who remembered the site of the town before there was any town.
+Damascus ly so thick as he had been before. is said to have been an old established city nineteen hundred years before · Christ.
+On the other hand, the American community has the advantage hold the machine for nothing if my while you wait."
+And all next day that its oldest inhabitant remembers wife's mother would try it again. the patient barber wondered why nothe oldest inhabitant of his boyhood, Probably they thought that they could body came near his shop except a bald The judge thereupon ordered her to from the Fanning islands, on the other who remembered the site of the town before there was any town.